saba-khan441/saba-khan441-Hybrid-images-CV/README.md

 _4 Display Functionality:_ Uses cv2_imshow in Google Colab to display the processed images directly.
 _5 File Saving:_ Saves the resulting low-frequency, high-frequency, and hybrid images as .jpg files for later use.

-Usage
+# 3 Usage

-Clone the repository or copy the script.
+_1 Clone the repository or copy the script._
-Replace the paths to your images in the script: python
+_2 Replace the paths to your images in the script:_
-Copy code
                   image1_path = '/path/to/image1.png'  # Replace with the first image path
                   image2_path = '/path/to/image2.png'  # Replace with the second image path
-Execute the script in Google Colab or any Python environment with OpenCV installed.
+_3 Execute the script in Google Colab or any Python environment with OpenCV installed.
-The following output files will be created: low_freq_image.jpg high_freq_image.jpg hybrid_image.jpg
+**The following output files will be created:**
+_low_freq_image.jpg
+high_freq_image.jpg
+hybrid_image.jpg_

-Requirements
+# Requirements

-Python 3.x
+_Python 3.x
 OpenCV
 NumPy
-Google Colab (optional but recommended for better visualization)
+Google Colab (optional but recommended for better visualization)_